Ashhas/axyos-gaming-news/README.md

 # Axyos Gaming News

-:camera: Gaming News App using [RSS.app] to fetch articles from sites that don't have an Public API.
+:newspaper: Gaming News App using [RSS.app] to fetch articles from sites that don't have an Public API.
 The main goal of this project is to practise with some Android development tools & concepts - (Kotlin, MVVM, Dependecy Injection, Architecture Components)

 ## Screenshots
 <p>